Table of Contents

 - Heart Health – Reducing sodium decreases the risk of cardiovascular diseases, including heart attacks and strokes.

 - Kidney Protection – Excess sodium can overwork the kidneys.
-A low sodium diet helps maintain kidney function and reduces the risk of kidney stones.
+A low-sodium diet helps maintain kidney function and reduces the risk of kidney stones.

 - Less Bloating – Reducing sodium minimizes water retention, resulting in less bloating and puffiness.